observablehq/framework/docs/getting-started.md

   <p>If you run into difficulty following this tutorial, we’re happy to help!
 Please visit the <a href="https://talk.observablehq.com">Observable forum</a> or our <a href="https://github.com/observablehq/cli/discussions">GitHub discussions</a>.</p>
 </div>

-To create a new project with `npm`, run:
+To create a new project with npm, run:

 <pre data-copy>npm init @observablehq</pre>

-If you prefer `yarn`, run:
+If you prefer Yarn, run:

 <pre data-copy>yarn create @observablehq</pre>